jflessau/inkday/README.md

 - 7.5" WaveShare e-ink display
 - Raspberry Pi 3B+ with power supply and WiFi connection
 - 3D printer (you can also use an online service to print the frame)
-- A server for the website (e.g. Pi itself)
+- A server for the website

 ## 🖐️ Usage